hamittokay/context-window/docs/README.md

 # context-window Documentation

-This directory contains the documentation for **context-window**, a production-grade RAG (Retrieval-Augmented Generation) library with OpenAI embeddings and Pinecone vector storage.
+This directory contains the documentation for **context-window**, an experimental RAG (Retrieval-Augmented Generation) library with OpenAI embeddings and Pinecone vector storage.

 ## Documentation Structure